codeitloadit/sms/README.md

 # sms
-Command line tool written in GO that sends an SMS of the given data.
+Command line tool written in Go that sends an SMS of the given data.

 Environment Variables:
   * SMS_DEFAULT_MESSAGE